zackforbing/ruby-submissions/1502/08_game_time.markdown

 ### Notes

+* Game play had strange edge cases that didn't work
+* Poorly named methods that did not do what their names would have you believe

 ### Scores

-* Functional Expectations:
+* Functional Expectations: 2
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Breaking Logic Into Components:
+* Breaking Logic Into Components: 2
-* Fundamental JS and Style:
+* Fundamental JS and Style: 2
-* Code Sanitation:
+* Code Sanitation: 2.5

 ## Tracy Caruso and David Daniel